garrandall/popular-music-data/tracks/i-am-not-my-hair-india-arie.md

 Or if I wanna rock locks
 That don't take a bit away
 From the soul that I got
 Dat da da dat da
 If I wanna where it braided
 All down my back
 I don't see what wrong with that
 Dat da da dat da

 Is that India.Arie?
-Ooh look she cut her hair!
+Oh look she cut her hair!
 I like that, its kinda PHAT
 I don't know if I could do it.
 But it looks sharp, it looks nice on her